DmitriyKras/YOLOv8-for-small-objects/README.md

 ## Abstract
 This project is an implementation of the experimantal adaptation pipeline for object detection and semantic segmentation models.
 This pipeline specifically designed to improve model's architecture in order to adapt it to small objects.
 `model_configs` contains set of .yaml configs for model building that were used in the experiment. `jetson` contains scripts for converting .onnx model (can be exported in default ultralytics way) to TensorRT egnine file and inference on Jetson Nano.
+AGPL-3.0 license is used since my project includes original ultralytics repo with this license type.

 ## Steps